antonputra/tutorials/lessons/207/http.zig/README.md

 Actix generally has better latency, and less scatter (std deviation)

-Zig has a better peak throughput
+Zig has a better peak throughput, and uses 1 third the memory (at least with these config tweaks)

 -----